gguillau/gguillau/README.md

 Data professional from Brooklyn, New York, with a background in Psychology and Research.
-Proficient in Python, highly motivated and analytical with a strong foundation in data analysis, machine learning, and statistical modeling.
+Proficient in Python, Excel, Tableau, and SQL, highly motivated and analytical with a strong foundation in data analysis/visualizations, machine learning, and statistical modeling.